tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

 An easy way to try out Tinkerbell locally is via [Vagrant](https://www.vagrantup.com).

-Vagrant wraps and glue together different technologies to help you write as code repetitive environment mixing virtualization or cloud providers such as VirtualBox, libvirt, AWS, GCP with provisioning techniques like Puppet, Ansible, Bash.
+Vagrant wraps and glues together different technologies to help you write as code repetitive environment mixing virtualization or cloud providers such as VirtualBox, libvirt, AWS, GCP with provisioning techniques like Puppet, Ansible, Bash.